azyablov/fat/lib/jsonrpc/json-rpc.md

     note for Command "Mandatory.
 List of commands used to execute against the called method.
 Multiple commands can be executed with a single request." class Command {
-        <<interface>>
-        +withoutRecursion(): Command
-        +withDefaults(): Command
-        +withPathKeywords(jsonRawMessage): Command
-        +withDatastore(EnumDatastores): Command
-        +GetDatastore(): EnumDatastores
-    }

-    note for ActCommand "Mandatory.
-List of commands used to execute against the called method.
-Multiple commands can be executed with a single request." class ActCommand {
         <<element>>
         note "Mandatory with the get, set and validate methods.
 This value is a string that follows the gNMI path specification1 in human-readable format."
         ~string Path